Adult, Workforce, and Continuing Professional Education, Ph.D. Program

 Doctor of Education

-The NC State University Ed.D. in Adult and Community College Education meets in cohorts in Charlotte and Raleigh, and provides a unique opportunity for working professionals to complete a doctoral program.
+The NC State University Ed.D. in Community College Leadership meets in cohorts in Charlotte and Raleigh, and provides a unique opportunity for working professionals to complete a doctoral program.
 The structure of the program allows professionals to balance work responsibilities with academic commitments for a degree that can be completed in under four years.

 Educational Leadership, Ed.D.
 Program

 Designed for school administrators, the Educational Leadership program seeks to improve the quality of K-12 schools by preparing the next generation of principals to be leaders dedicated to educational excellence and equity.
 Graduates are empowered with leadership strategies that improve student performance in environments that are dynamic, interactive and culturally diverse.

 Technology Education graduates are mentored to assume leadership roles that allow them to make significant differences in professions that encompass technology.
 Educational activities and investigations by faculty and students focus on reaching beyond limits and constraints to better understand the impact of a changing technology on people and society.
 For students looking to further their learnings from a master’s program, our Doctorate of Education program (EdD) is the next step in completing their education.